 Australian version).

-Change.org, which charge fees to campaigners who wish to keep the email addresses of their supporters.
+In addition, there are commercial organizations like Change.org, which charge fees to campaigners who wish to keep the email addresses of their supporters.

 These organizations have become the subject of a vigorous debate in campaigning circles around the notion of “clicktivism”.